tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 * You may also be interested in this recent post on [four methods to deal with missing data](https://blog.socialcops.com/academy/resources/4-methods-missing-data/).
 * Nathan Yau has also written about strategies to use when [visualizing incomplete or missing data sets](https://flowingdata.com/2018/01/30/visualizing-incomplete-and-missing-data/).
 * More importantly, what are we saying when our choice is not to include particular data?
 Watch the 2016 Eyeo presentation, [Setting Tangents around a Circle](https://vimeo.com/176869833), from [Josh Begley](https://joshbegley.com/) to learn more.

+* Visualising Information for Advocacy is a [book about how advocates and activists use visual elements in their campaigns](https://visualisingadvocacy.org/).
+This 160-page guide features nearly 50 case studies from around the world to provide an introduction to understanding visual information and a framework for using images for influence.

 ## Literature review ##